ZhangO999/WAV-file-editor-library/README.md

 # WAV-file-management-engine
-Headless C engine for basic manipulation and management of WAV file segments
+Headless C library for basic manipulation and management of WAV file segments